fbpx

 Which commercial transactions will be "cut" in e-shops

-Most e-shops in our country have not complied with the requirements of the European directive PSD2 and are in danger of rejection of their electrical transactions by banks.
+Most e-shops in our country have not complied with the conditions of the PSD2 European directive and are at risk of having their electronic transactions rejected by the banks.

-The countdown has started for 2 out of 3 e-shops in our country, which in a few days will see the electronic payments of their customers to be "cut off" from banks.
-As revealed by "H", most merchants who have their products in an online store - not only in our country but also in the rest of Europe - have not complied with the requirements of the European directive PSD2, for which an extension of 15 months was given.
+The countdown has started for 2 out of 3 e-shops in our country, which in a few days will see the electronic payments of their customers to be "cut off" from the banks.
+As revealed by "H", most merchants who have their products in an online store - not only in our country but also in the rest of Europe - have not complied with the conditions of the European PSD2 directive, for which a 15-month extension was even given.

-The "negligence" of entrepreneurs is even more important in the middle of quarantine where the turnover of commercial stores is realized mainly through electronic sales.
+The "negligence" of entrepreneurs is even more important in the midst of quarantine where the turnover of commercial stores is mainly through online sales.

-In order to avoid the "collision" of the rejection of electronic transactions, which would have the effect of breaking the phones in the phone banking centers of the banks from January 1, 2021, The Hellenic Banking Association sent a letter to Bank of Greece requesting an extension and gradual implementation of the measure for the first quarter of the year.
+In order to avoid the "jamball" of rejecting electronic transactions, which would result in phones being broken in the banks' phone banking centers from 1 January 2021, the Hellenic Banking Association sent a letter to Bank of Greece asking for an extension and gradual implementation of the measure for the first quarter of the year.

-According to exclusive information from "H", The central bank has not given an official response, however, traders are expected to be given a "tacit" extension to take the necessary steps with their bank to ensure Strong Customer Authentication (SCA) to prevent electronic incidents. fraud.
+According to exclusive information of "H", the central bank has not officially responded, however, merchants are expected to be given an "implicit" extension to take action with their bank to ensure Strong Customer Authentication (SCA) is in place to prevent cyber incidents fraud.

-Sources familiar with the procedures state that the BoG has accepted the timetable proposed by the banks as follows:
+Sources with knowledge of the proceedings say that the Bank of Greece has accepted the timetable proposed by the banks as follows:

 • From 20/1 to 28/2: Transactions up to 750 euros and above will be rejected